dedbit3/dedbit.hacks/source/content/HackTheBox Writeups/Previous/Notes.md

 *try to read this file to find the root*

-I think it could be on /home/nextjs or /home/node as well but then wtf is the project name?
+I think it could be on /home/nextjs or /home/node as well but then what is the project name?

 *can I read the nginx conf file?*